Sofirn BLF SP36 review: 5600 LUMENS

 Popular flashlights Comparison

-Image 1: Compared to other popular flashlights:
+Image 1: Compared to some of the best flashlights:

 Image 1: Sofirn SP36 BLF, Nightwatch NSX4, BLF Q8